About Bishop Anderson

 About Father Brian

 Brian Turner was raised in northern New York State.
 He was both Valedictorian and the Outstanding Athlete of his high school class.
-In college he studied geology earning a B.S. at the University of Rochester, a M.S. at Yale University, and a Ph.D. at the University of Kansas.
+In college, he studied geology earning a B.S. at the University of Rochester, an M.S. at Yale University, and a Ph.D. at the University of Kansas.
 He was also a starting linebacker on his college football team.

 He served on active duty in the Air Force from 1967 to 1971 performing specialized navigation duties on a C-130 and coordinating worldwide remote sensing research.
 Following his time in the Air Force, Dr. Turner entered Albany Law School and earned his J.D.
 He was admitted to the NYS Bar to practice before the Federal District Court NDNY in 1975.
 He practiced environmental law and general law in Plattsburgh, NY, until 1979, when he accepted a position as a geology professor at George Mason University.
 In 1985 he joined TRW as an electrical engineer using his combined interests in geophysics and radio theory.
 He held a number of engineering positions in support of both the military and intelligence communities.

 Father Brian lives in Woodstock, Virginia with his wife Martha.

 Jim Craft was born at Cherry Point Marine Air Station in 1956, was baptized a Roman Catholic and attended Parochial schools in his early years.
 After his confirmation, the family started attending the local Church of Christ.
 He attended George Mason University and upon graduation, like his father, grandfather, great-grandfather served in the US Marine Corps.
 He was commissioned in 1978 after graduation from George Mason with a degree in Business Administration.
 He was the first officer in his family.
 He married Miss Joanne Beck in 1979.
 His two children Jennifer and James were born later during his period of active duty at Ft.
 Belvoir.